-First, gather approximately 12-15 important terms from the text, and have students place them on a Tic-Tac-Toe graphic organizer.
+- First, gather approximately 12-15 important terms from the text, and have students place them on a Tic-Tac-Toe graphic organizer.

-Afterwards, learners create 5 meaningful sentences using the words.
+- Afterward, learners create 5 meaningful sentences using the words.

-The sentences should include 3 words straight across in any row, straight down from any column, or from any diagonal.
+- The sentences should include 3 words straight across in any row, straight down from any column, or from any diagonal.

-As a set of three words is used, it’s crossed out.
+- As a set of three words is used, it’s crossed out.

-Learners sum up their understanding of the lesson using a Tweet template.
+Using a Tweet reading exit ticket, learners sum up their understanding of the lesson using a Tweet template.

 They’ll jot down the most important message or idea of the activity.

 Final Thoughts: Reading Exit Tickets